Collect Delinea Single Sign-On (SSO) logs

 Supported in:

-This document explains how to ingest Delinea (formerly Centrify) Single Sign-On (SSO) logs to Google Security Operations using Amazon S3.
+This document explains how to ingest Delinea (formerly Centrify) Single Sign-On (SSO) logs to Google Security Operations using Google Cloud Storage.
 The parser extracts the logs, handling both JSON and syslog formats.
 It parses key-value pairs, timestamps, and other relevant fields, mapping them to the UDM model, with specific logic for handling login failures, user agents, severity levels, authentication mechanisms, and various event types.
 It prioritizes FailUserName over NormalizedUser for target email addresses in failure events.

 Before you begin